PHONGLEX/IdentityServerAspIdentity/README.md

 # IdentityServerAspIdentity

-At first, we need to remove Data/Migrations folder.
+At first, we need to remove Data/Migrations folder along with create your own database for IdentityServer.

 Second, we need to fix the connection string in appsettings.json file.